 My other reason for keeping Direct TV was NFL season ticket.
 I love my Chicago Bears, and I live in Falcons Country.
 That means the networks will rarely be showing Bears games.
 But the Bears have been pretty terrible lately, and I can always go to Buffalo Wild Wings or Chili’s to watch any important games (which will probably be cheaper than paying for Direct TV all year anyway!)

 We already have Netflix, Hulu, HBO on the Go, and Amazon Prime.
 We can watch pretty much everything we want on these four platforms.
 And, these four platforms combined are cheaper each month than our direct tv was!
-If you want more alternatives to cable, check out this list!
+There are so many freaking alternatives to cable available!